 The more time you spend wrestling with a complicated shopping cart, the less time you’ll have to focus on what really matters: creating valuable content, interacting with your customers and marketing your business.
 So make picking an easy-to-use platform a priority when launching.
 You can always change/upgrade later if you need to.

 If you’re technically inclined and want a bit more control over your store, you’ll want to pick a self-hosted cart.
-My top pick for self-hosted cart for a new eCommerce store owner is OpenCart.
-It has a clean interface, a decent feature set and is very lightweight.
-Other self-hosted shopping carts include:
+My top picks for self-hosted cart for a new store owner are WooCommerce and OpenCart.

 - Ultra Cart

 It’s time to kill your perfectionist tendencies!
 Launching your store quickly is one of the best things you can do for your fledgling business.

 If you’re new to your niche, you likely have no idea who your customers are or what they need.
 Oh, you may think you know, but you don’t.
 So trying to invest in creating the perfect store to address your customers’ needs, wants and problems is almost certainly a waste of time.
 Instead, get a basic store online as quickly as possible to start interacting with your customers to learn more about them.

 Once you have a better idea about your niche, then you can improve your website based on your new knowledge.
 And while you’ve been collecting all this information, you’ve almost certainly rung up a few sales, too.

 Another reason to launch quickly is because it takes a lot of time and effort to market your store.
 The sooner you have a storefront up and online — even a really basic one — the faster you can start telling the world about your business, building links and marketing.